rx9933/ISSTracker/README.md

 ```bash
 pytest
 ```
-Note: a different terminal (as long as it has Docker installed and has been navigated to the ISS-Tracker directory) can run the "pytest" command, as long as the docker image has been correctly pulled and is running (view "To Build Image").
+Note: a different terminal (as long as it has Docker installed and has been navigated to the ISS-Tracker directory) can run the "pytest" command, as long as the app is correctly running (view "To Build Image").

 ## Contributions/Citations
 * Professor Joe Allen: on providing calculation help (math) for the seventh route (returning latitude, latitude, longitude, altitude, and geoposition for a specific epoch) and immediate help for all my questions.